imranraad07/cs4090-git-demo/CQRS/cqrs_kafka_fastapi/README.md

 ## Notes

-* **run each service from inside its own folder** (`cd command_service` or `cd query_service`) This ensures imports like `from db import ReadDB` work correctly.
+* **run each service from inside its own folder** (`cd command_service` or `cd query_service`)
 * Both services communicate asynchronously through Kafka.
 * Each service can be scaled independently.